 5.2.1.2.1 UE-based FLUS sink

-In this deployment scenario, the FLUS sink is a directly-targeted recipient of the media content streamed by the FLUS source, The FLUS source is expected to be aware of the identity of the FLUS sink, in the form of a SIP URI, which will be included in the Request-Line of the SIP INVITE message.
-There is no need for a separately-defined FLUS sink configuration and selection procedure in the delivery of the SIP INVITE from the source to the sink.
+In this deployment scenario, the FLUS sink is a directly-targeted recipient of the media content streamed by the FLUS source.
+The FLUS source is expected to be aware of the identity of the FLUS sink, in the form of a SIP URI, which will be included in the Request-Line of the SIP INVITE message.
+There is no need for a separately-defined FLUS sink configuration and selection procedure in the delivery of the SIP INVITE from the FLUS source to the FLUS sink.

 5.2.1.2.2 Network-based FLUS sink

-In this deployment scenario, the FLUS sink is a network ingest server that performs post-processing of the media streams(s) uploaded from the FLUS source, for subsequent distribution to the recipient UEs.
-It acts as a SIP Application Server (AS) in the IMS network architecture, and its identity shall be in the form of a "FLUS Factory URI.
+In this deployment scenario, the FLUS sink is a network ingest server that performs post-processing of the Media streams(s) uploaded from the FLUS source, for subsequent distribution to the recipient UEs.
+It acts as a SIP Application Server (AS) in the IMS network architecture, and its identity shall be in the form of a "FLUS Factory URI."

 The FLUS source may be pre-provisioned with the FLUS Factory URI of the FLUS sink.
 In that case, the FLUS source shall send the INVITE message with the Request-Line-URI set to the value of that URI.
 If the FLUS Factory URI is not pre-provisioned in the UE, the UE shall construct a default FLUS Factory URI (similar to the procedures defined in clause 13.10 of TS 23.003 [7] regarding default Conference Factory URI construction) in either of the following formats: